 Borgarnes, Iceland, is a picturesque little town on a rocky peninsula that offers a great view in all directions.
 On a clear day, you can see not one, but two glaciers (Snæfellsjökull and Eiríksjökull)!
-I grew up there and go there on a regular basis to visit friends and family, so I know the place quite well.
+I grew up there and go there regularly to visit friends and family, so I know the place quite well.
 It’s a lovely town with lots of fun things to see and do.

 Borgarnes is about an hour north of Reykjavík by car on route 1.
-On the way there you drive through a tunnel that goes underneath Hvalfjörður and there’s a road toll of 1000 ISK.
+On the way there you drive through a tunnel that goes underneath Hvalfjörður.
 If you feel like taking the scenic route, why not skip the tunnel, take a right on route 47, and explore Hvalfjörður?

 Your Day in Borgarnes, Iceland